-(a) What are your reactions to the way Helen handled the proposed change ?
-What factors contributed to this resistance ?

-- (b) What do you think will happen if Helen goes ahead with the cross - training, inspite of the resistance ?
-Discuss the possible consequences. - (c) What are some of the supporting forces for change in this situation ?
+(a) What would be your reactions to the way Helen handled the proposed change ?
+Explain the reasons for resistance. ţ (b) What do you think will happen if Helen goes ahead with the cross-training, inspite of the resistance ?
+Discuss the possible consequences. (c) What are some of the supporting forces for change in this situation ?
+MS-25 1,870